Tel: +44 (0)131 650 2431

 Location:Rm 102, Alison House

-Michael Edwards studied composition at Bristol University with Adrian Beaumont (BA, MMus) and privately with Gwyn Pritchard.
+Michael studied composition at Bristol University with Adrian Beaumont (BA, MMus) and privately with Gwyn Pritchard.
 In 1991 he moved to the US for further studies in computer music with John Chowning at CCRMA, Stanford University (MA, Doctor of Musical Arts).
-During his studies there he also worked at IRCAM, Paris, with a residence grant at Cité des Arts.
+Whilst studying there he also worked at IRCAM, Paris, with a residence grant at Cité des Arts.
 During 1996-7 he was a consultant software engineer in Silicon Valley and developed a Document Recognition System used in several US hospitals.
 In 1997 Michael was appointed Lecturer in Music Theory at Stanford but later that year moved to Salzburg, Austria.
 He was Guest Professor at the Universität Mozarteum until 2002, when he came to the University of Edinburgh.

 See my profile on Pure.